So much can be learned from an essay.

 It’s kinda like what you need to do when writing essays.

 It’s true.
-Dee Leopold says it all the time.
+The Harvard Admissions folks say it all the time.
 Getting into bschool is not an essay-writing contest.

 But until they invent something better, the essay is what we got.

 And writing is one of the hallmarks of being human.
-It’s what separates us as a species.
+It’s one of the things that separates us as a species.
 It reflects our ability to think.

 If you write it well, your essay will let you show that you can do that.